Robbyswimmer/Extreme-Tic-Tac-Toe/README.md

 Computationally speaking, as the size of the board increases it becomes more and more expensive to check all of the spaces for a winner.
 Checking 9 spaces is no problem, but checking 625 spaces every turn is not only inefficient, but is completely unneccessary.
 For the new version of the game, a new system had to be devised to elegantly check for a game-winner without taking too much time, or being computationally expensive.

 For most computers, 625 iterations does not take long, but if this game were to be scaled to a board that was 100x100, 1000x1000, or larger, it would become increasingly necessary to be able to determine if a player won without checking every space on the board.
-This project is not only fun to play, but it is also interesting as a study in optimization.
+This project is not only fun to play with, but it is also interesting as a study in algorithm optimization.

 ## How it works